ijdickinson/jena-jruby/README.md

 RDF platform.
 Jena is a widely used Java platform for parsing, storing, manipulating, querying and publishing semantic web data and linked data.
-This Gem provides a single dependency so that JRuby programs can access all of the main capabilities of Jena conveniently from Ruby.
+This Gem provides a single dependency so that JRuby programs can access all of the main capabilities of Jena conveniently from JRuby.

 This gem provides the following benefits:

-* a single dependency which includes all of the `.jar` files for the latest release of Jena (currently 2.6.4)
+* a single dependency which includes all of the `.jar` files for the latest release of Jena (currently 2.7.0) and TDB (currently 0.9.0)

 * import of some of the key classes used by Jena-based programs into a `Jena::` module, to make code more compact